christhegoalie/GW2_GoPathMaker/README.md

 - The file MUST contain the `map` key
 - the file MUST contain a `file` key
 - the file MAY contain a `fromWaypoint` key indicating path generation should start from a map waypoint
+- the file MAY contain the `start_xpos`, `start_ypox` and `start_zpos` keys.
+If all are specified, and have valid information, path generation will start from those coordinates rather than using waypoints
 - All Other Keys are ignored
 - Lines without position information are skipped
 - The `map` value MUST match the name of a directory in your `maps` folder